Meandmybadself/uniqbyhash/README.md

 ## Overview

-This CLI makes it easy to remove duplicate files using each file's md5 hash.
+This Windows & Mac CLI makes it easy to remove duplicate files using each file's md5 hash.

 - Is this foolproof?
 No.
 - Is this probably stupid?
 Probably.